-Let me be among the first to welcome you to Whitman College!
-As a newcomer myself, I’ve discovered that Whitman offers an extraordinary liberal arts experience—one that students describe as being very supportive and communal, while also being challenging and designed to bring out their best.
+Let me be the first to welcome you to the Whitman website!
+As a newcomer myself, I've discovered that Whitman offers an extraordinary liberal arts experience-one that students describe as being very supportive and communal, while also being challenging and designed to bring out your best.

-Academic expectations are high at Whitman College, but so are levels of support aimed at helping each student thrive in this residential learning community.
-In the words of one student: “People genuinely want to help you here.
+Yes, academic expectations are high, but so are levels of support aimed at helping each student succeed in this residential learning community.
+In the words of one student: "People genuinely want to help you here.
 When faculty and staff members ask how you are, they really mean it.
-They stop and listen to your response and ask questions.”
+They stop and listen to your response and ask questions."

 With warm wishes and best regards,